pypy/pypy/pypy/doc/stm.rst

 of threads.
 But this is not visible: each 'do_work()' is run as one "atomic" block.
 Multiple atomic block can actually run in parallel, but behave as if they were run serially.
 This works as long as they are doing "generally independent" things.
-More details in the next section.
+More details about this later.

 The module is written in pure Python (`lib_pypy/transaction.py`_).
 See the source code to see how it is based on the `low-level interface`_.